50 Best cds of 2020 until now

 – Release day: May 8, 2020

 “Petals for Armor” is pop-rock tale Hayley Williams’ launching solo cd.
-Known for being the frontwoman of Paramore, Williams discloses her susceptability on her brand-new indie pop tracks.
+Known for being the frontwoman of Paramore, Williams exposes her susceptability on her brand-new indie pop tracks.

 New Deal Records/ Verve Label Group